ConservationMetrics/gc-scripts-hub/f/connectors/timelapse/README.md

 Users must access the project root folder anyway to retrieve media files, so zipping and uploading the full folder (including the `.ddb`) adds no additional burden.

-### What about the `.tdb` file?

-We ignore the `.tdb` template file.
-All necessary template metadata is duplicated in the `.ddb` and does not need to be ingested separately.

 ### What about the `backups/` subdirectory?

 This subdirectory, which is sometimes automatically created by Timelapse, is ignored.
 To save space and speed up uploads, it is recommended not to **include** the `backups/` folder in your ZIP archive.